 EventSource object, mapped to an RxJS’s

 Observable, adds the new element to an array, and re-renders the UI.

 While we build the Full Reactive Stack, we’ll create a classic blocking approach too.
 We’ll use it to compare both strategies from the implementation and runtime perspectives.

 We’ll dive into the implementation details in the rest of the chapters of this guide.

 Did you like this post?
-Get the complete Full Reactive series in a book format on Leanpub.
+Start the interactive course on Educative.io or get the complete Full Reactive series in a book format on Leanpub.